zchee/golang-wiki/golang-tools.md

 # Community spaces

 Discussion within the community takes place in three main spaces.
-In addition there are also dedicated golang-tools sessions held at GopherCon each year.
+There are also dedicated golang-tools sessions held at GopherCon each year.

 ## Slack